grysngrhm-tech/graham-devotional/docs/CURSOR.md

 - Check GitHub Actions for Pages deployment status
 - Hard refresh (Ctrl+Shift+R) to bypass cache
 - Check service worker version in DevTools
+- Verify cache name was updated in sw.js

 ### If Features Regress
 - Check git history for when feature worked